Tony Bennett: Personal life

 On February 12, 1952, Bennett married Ohio art student and jazz fan Patricia Beech, whom he had met the previous year after a nightclub performance in Cleveland.
 Two thousand female fans dressed in black gathered outside the ceremony at St. Patrick's Cathedral in Manhattan, New York, in mock mourning.
-The couple had two sons, D'Andrea (Danny, b.
-1954) and Daegal (Dae, b.
-1955).
+The couple had two sons.
 Bennett and his wife Patricia separated in 1965, their marriage a victim of Bennett's spending too much time on the road, among other factors.
 In 1969, Patricia sued him for divorce on grounds of adultery.
 In 1971, their divorce became official.

 Bennett had become involved with aspiring actress Sandra Grant while filming The Oscar in 1965.
 The couple lived together for several years and on December 29, 1971, they quietly married in New York.
-They had two daughters, Joanna (b.
-1970) whom he named after the 1964 song "When Joanna Loved Me" and Antonia (b.
-1974), and moved to Los Angeles.
+They had two daughters, and moved to Los Angeles.
 The two were married until 1983.

 In the late 1980s, Bennett entered into a long-term romantic relationship with Susan Crow, a former New York City schoolteacher.
 Bennett and Crow founded Exploring the Arts, a charitable organization dedicated to creating, promoting, and supporting arts education.
 At the same time, they founded (and named after Bennett's friend) the Frank Sinatra School of the Arts in Queens, a public high school dedicated to teaching the performing arts.
 The school opened in 2001 and has a very high graduation rate.
 On June 21, 2007, Bennett married Crow in a private civil ceremony in New York that was witnessed by Mario Cuomo, the former governor of New York.